 Even better, it makes your investing systematic and repeatable.

 Helping you to identify the tools and techniques for your investing sweet spot is what this site is all about.

 Screening is a process; screeners are tools.
 It is easy enough to find a free stock screener and run some of the canned screens.
 But if you don’t understand the underlying strategy, this type of screening is no better than a hot market tip.

 To find your personal sweet spot in the market you need to consider more than just the tools.
 You need to consider the entire process.
 It takes some time and some planning but there can be big dividends – emotional as well as financial.

 I challenge you to dig a little deeper and learn stock screening and how to really use a screener.

 In some ways, screening for stocks is like baking a cake.
+You need: